Intro

 These four coverage area criteria correlate to the top-down structure of a typical organization.
 They establish that the COSO framework can be used to gauge the effectiveness of controls for an enterprise as a whole or at the division, operating unit, or function level—and that control activities should take place at all these levels.

 The higher the level, the more abstract their relation to financial reporting activities.
-Entity-level controls often have an indirect relationship to financial statements, and so can be harder to quantify than more direct process-level controls.
-Entity-level controls also tend to vary according to an organization’s complexity and risk profile, and so must be evaluated qualitatively as opposed to qualitatively.
+Entity-level controls often have an indirect relationship to financial statements and can be harder to quantify than more direct process-level controls.
+Entity-level controls also vary according to an organization’s complexity and risk profile and must be evaluated qualitatively instead of qualitatively.

 Relationship of ERM and Internal Controls

-Effective internal controls are essential to enterprise risk management (ERM).
+Adequate internal controls are essential to Enterprise Risk Management (ERM).
 ERM helps an organization manage risk at every level, from strategy-setting through review and revision, and uses internal controls to achieve four types of risk-management objectives:

 - Strategic